BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_0_Setting_Up_a_Bitcoin-Core_VPS.md

-# Section Two: Creating a Bitcoin-Core VPS
+# Chapter Two: Creating a Bitcoin-Core VPS

 To get started with Bitcoin, you first need to set up a machine running Bitcoin.
-The articles in this section describe how to do so using a VPS (Virtual Private Server).
+The articles in this chapter describe how to do so using a VPS (Virtual Private Server).

-## Objectives for this Section
+## Objectives for this Chapter

-After working through this section, a developer will be able to:
+After working through this chapter, a developer will be able to:

    * Decide Between the Five Major Types of Bitcoin Nodes
    * Create a Bitcoin Node for Development